yslianTim/rhbm_gem/docs/developer/architecture/dataobject-io-architecture.md

 Rules:

-- Extension matching is case-insensitive.
+- extension lookup is case-insensitive
-- `.mmcif` and `.mcif` are read-only aliases to CIF backend.
+- `.mmcif` and `.mcif` use the CIF reader and are read-only
+- `.mrc` uses the MRC backend
+- `.map` and `.ccp4` use the CCP4 backend

 ## 3. Runtime Topology